migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-10-29 Tue: (Todo: Determine all smart contract addresses and deploy them in localnet; deploy bundler node with these localnet contracts)

+2024-10-28 Mon: The workaround to the `trace_transaction` is to call shard 1's endpoint on the localnet as shard 0's is disabled due to the heavy load it is processing.
+The internal information for transaction is listed.
+There exist a pattern but theere is no set way to determine the contract address from the internal transaction infromation.
+Other chains retrieves it using Viem's `getContarctAddress` (which in our chain, returns a null).
+The prominent solution is to manually find out the contract addresses, as they are deterministically deployed, and ensure the addresses is included in the internal transaction details.

+---

+2024-10-24 Fri: Attempting to find a way around retrieving contract addresses once they are deploye using `CREATE2`.
+The transaction details are not listed in the transaction receipt and the only way is to call `trace_transaction` which is not enabled in localnet.

+2024-10-23 Thu: Integrated Gnosis Safe's Singleton factory to enable deterministic deployments for Pimlico's smart contracts.

 2024-10-22 Wed: Pimlico's Alto implementation requires entrypoint simulation and refill helper contracts to be deployed.
 The deployment script does not work with Harmony.
 Making adjustments in order to enable the deploy scripts.

 2024-10-21 Tue: Stackup bundler [repo](https://github.com/stackup-wallet/stackup-bundler) has been archived.
 Began going over Pimlico's Alto implementation in order to migrate.